 Speaking ahead of the ceremony, Victor Laidlaw said "My late father, also a piper, represented my grandfather for many years at official functions, like the Centenary celebrations of the award of the Victoria Cross in 1956."
 Laidlaw said his father was adamant the VC should eventually go on display and not be kept in a bank vault.
 Unfortunately, Daniel Laidlaw's old regiment, the King's Own Scottish Borderers, could not accept and display the VC owing to insurance and security problems.
-Instead, an arrangement has been made to donate the VC group - one of only eleven VCs gifted to the nation - to the National War Museum, Edinburgh, where it will go on public display in the near future.
+Instead, an arrangement has been made to donate the VC group - one of only eleven VCs gifted to the nation - to the National War Museum in Edinburgh.

 [ London Gazette, 18 November 1915 ], Loos, France, 25 September 1915, No. 15851 Piper Daniel Laidlaw, 7th Battalion, King's Own Scottish Borderers.